 What is Shares Purchase Agreement?

-Shares purchase agreement means the legal agreement/contract between the shareholders and the company at the time of purchasing the shares of the company and consists of details like investment, allotment, lock-in period, terms of investment etc.
+Shares purchase agreement means the legal agreement/contract between the shareholders and the company at the time of purchasing the shares of the company and consists of details like an investment, allotment, lock-in period, terms of investment, etc.

 How Does it Work?

 - In this agreement in which all the relevant details regarding the purchase of shares are mentioned, such as a number of shares, the amount agreed per share, the total amount of consideration, etc.;

 - Then the indemnification is filed by both buyer and seller of the shares.

 - Then the executed purchase transaction will be submitted to the company for the transfer of the name of the shareholder in the books of the company.

 Why do we need a Shares Purchase Agreement?

 As the purchaser has invested their hard-earned money in the shares of the entity they must need to secure themselves from any sort of fraud or misconduct against them so to give a legalized effect to the same the share purchaser and the share allottee or seller must enter into a shares purchase agreement to avoid any disputable situation in future.

 - Decide the company of which the shares we want to purchase.